nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 Some components allow users to turn on and off features.
 If a component does not have a header, it has no configuration for the user to set.

-Users are encouraged to look through the header for the component of interest as they should be self descriptive.
+Users are encouraged to look through the header for the component of interest as they should be self-descriptive.

 ## Conclusion